Lovage

 This section has been translated automatically.

-Lovage is a hardy and perennial plant that can reach a height of between 1 and 2.5 metres and has an aromatic smell.
+Lovage is a hardy and perennial plant that can reach heights of between 1 and 2 m and has an aromatic scent.

-The branched stem of lovage is an intense green colour.
-As a perennial, Levisticum officinale forms a rhizome with a diameter of 4 to 5 cm.
-Especially the lower leaves are long stalked.
+The branched stalk of lovage is an intense green color.
+Levisticum officinale forms a rhizome with a diameter of 4 to 5 cm.
+The lower leaves in particular have long stalks.
 Lovage has yellowish to light green flowers.
-Its flowering period is from June to August.
+They bloom from June to August.
 The brown fruit of Levisticum officinale is 5 to 7 mm long and 3 to 4 mm wide.
 The fruits ripen between August and September.

 Note(s)